underlines/awesome-ml/llm-tools.md

 - [shell_gpt](https://github.com/TheR1D/shell_gpt) Linux, Mac and Windows compatible shell application for PowerShell, CMD, Bash, Zsh etc helping you write shell code with context awareness
 - [aichat](https://github.com/sigoden/aichat) Shell Assistant with Chat REPL, RAG and Agents helping you write shell code in Windows, Linux, Android and Mac
 - [gptme](https://github.com/ErikBjare/gptme) is a CLI assistant as a local alternative to ChatGPT's Code Interpreter, a personal AI assistant in the terminal that can execute and edit code, browse the web, handle vision tasks, with self-correction capabilities, support for multiple local and API LLM providers, and extensibility
+- [pocketpal-ai](https://github.com/a-ghorbani/pocketpal-ai) is an offline, on-device LLM GUI for iOS and Android, enabling users to run small language models (SLMs) like Phi and Gemma locally with features like Hugging Face Hub integration and real-time performance metrics

 ## Web GUIs